cargonauts-rs/cargonauts/book/src/structure.md

 The routing file contains the `routes!` macro, which is how we stitch all of the code in your application together.
 You'll edit this whenever you want to add new endpoints to your application.

-### The assets directory

-This directory is for your static assets.
-By default, any assets here will be built into your application at their path relative to the asset directory root.

-Files starting with `index` will be served as the index for the directory they are in, rather than at their filename.

-This is not a submodule of your application; it does not contain Rust code.

 ### The clients module